-The processing power of artificial neural networks does not decisively rely on the processing speed of each neuron, but in the massively parallel interconnections that exist between such meridual units and hence incredibly ungraded overall processing power for the network is mered.
+The processing power of artificial neural networks does not decisively rely on the processing speed of each neuron, but in the massively parallel interconnections that exist between such individual units and hence incredibly ungraded overall processing power for the network is achieved.
 In essence of this, artificial neural networks behave similarly.

-adaptability to solving problems that are inherently 'troubles' for convectional (Von computers; problems such as pattern recognition, noisy data etc.
+Furthermore, another attribute of artificial neural networks that make them of great interest is in their adaptability to solving problems that are inherently 'troubles' for convectional (Von Neumann) computers; problems such as pattern recognition, noisy data etc.

-ability of these networks to represent complex relationships between parameters computational rules makes them quite easy to implement (self-programming).
-It that different problems can be solved with the same learning algorithms (e.g. rule) in neural networks while in convectional digital computers, for each in a different algorithm invariably must be developed.
-Moreover, while neural complete collapse or failure of one component or hardware does not mostly lead the complete collapse or failure of the whole system (inherent redundancy in neural constant of the failure of the system.
-It takes the failure of a sufficient number of units neural networks for a collapse of the whole system to occur, a phenomenon regarded as degradation (Eluyode and Akomolafe, 2013).
+Also, the ability of these networks to represent complex relationships between parameters with simple computational rules makes them quite easy to implement (self-programming).
+It is also seen that different problems can be solved with the same learning algorithms (e.g. delta learning rule) in neural networks while in convectional digital computers, for each unique problem, a different algorithm invariably must be developed.
+Moreover, while neural networks are fault tolerant, i.e. the failure of one component or hardware does not mostly lead to the complete collapse or failure of the whole system (inherent redundancy in neural networks).
+The convectional computers are sequential and the failure of one unit or hardware habitually lead to the failure of the system.
+It takes the failure of a sufficient number of units in the neural networks for a collapse of the whole system to occur, a phenomenon regarded as graceful degradation (Eluyode and Akomolafe, 2013).

-retted a at had read and rever worked wing the anistrom of reaction for the brain, how activities are achieved, the nature of signals involved and the second researches in medicine and psychology.
-It is from these new construction of neural networks are being modified or new ones built.
+Research and advances in medicine and psychology over the years has led to a better understanding of the brain, how activities are achieved, the nature of signals involved and how these reflect in our expressions of such processes.

+The growth of artificial neural networks therefore as from inception somehow depended on success of significant researches in medicine and psychology.
+It is from these new discoveries that architectures of neural networks are being modified or new ones built.

-sector containing of hypothesized neural network models and learning rules have been a subscription walidate findings in medicine and psychology.
+Conversely, simulation of hypothesized neural network models and learning rules have been used occasionally to validate findings in medicine and psychology.

-received section, perceptron, was presented by F. Rosenblatt, 1958, which marked received section received rece
+The first artificial neuron, perceptron, was presented by F. Rosenblatt, 1958, which marked the significant era of neural networks in computational intelligence.

-These weights acts as long-term memory to the network, holding the present knowledge of the network due to experience.
+The basic building unit for artificial neural networks are perceptrons, these perceptrons are massively interconnected in the networks.
+The connections or links between neurons are called synaptic weights.
+These weights acts as long-term memory to the network, holding the values corresponding to the present knowledge of the network due to experience.

 These neurons compute the weighted sum of the products of weights and inputs individually, and outputs a value known as Total Potential (T.P).
 The activation of each neuron is then determined by comparing the computed total potential to a reference value known as the threshold; the activation of neurons is also referred to as 'firing'.

 Mathematically, it can be shown below that:

--Neuron fires if: $T.P \ge Threshold$
+-Neuron fires if: T.P Threshold

--Neuron does not fire if:
+-Neuron does not fire if: T.P < Threshold

-$$net_j = \sum{k=1}^n w_k x_k \tag{2.7}$$
+$$net_j = \sum{k=1}^n w{kj} x_k \tag{2.7}$$